How to Make HTTP Requests Through Tor with Python

 Why Use Tor for HTTP Requests?

+πŸ“Œ TL;DR: Why Use Tor for HTTP Requests?
 Picture this: you’re in the middle of a data scraping project, and suddenly, your IP address is blacklisted.
 Or perhaps you’re working on a privacy-first application where user anonymity is non-negotiable.
-Tor (The Onion Router) is the perfect solution for both scenarios.
-It routes your internet traffic through a decentralized network of servers (nodes), obscuring its origin and making it exceptionally challenging to trace.

 Tor is not just a tool for bypassing restrictions; it’s a cornerstone of privacy on the internet.
 From journalists working in oppressive regimes to developers building secure applications, Tor is widely used for anonymity and bypassing censorship.
 It allows you to mask your IP address, avoid surveillance, and access region-restricted content.